burlachenkok/exploring-python3/python3-note.md

 3. Dict can be merged with another dict via [update()](https://docs.python.org/3/library/stdtypes.html?highlight=update#dict.update) method.

-4. In Python another datatype that is built-in in the Language is set.
+4. In Python another datatype that is built-in in the Language is [set](https://docs.python.org/3/library/stdtypes.html#set).
 On sets, you can perform set-theoretic operations.
 Example:
     ```python
     aSet = {1,2}   # set
     ```

 5. Creating an empty set, possible only through the constructor `set()`.
-It is because `{}` is reserved as an empty dictionary description and interpreter due to its design (it has a Dynamic Type System) can not derive information that you want an empty set, no dictionary.
+It is because `{}` is reserved as an empty dictionary description and interpreter due to its design (it has a Dynamic Type System) and it can not derive information that you want an empty set, and no dictionary.
 Example:
     ```python
     emptySet = set()
     ```